 The BMC Roadmachine is the cheaper version of the Roadmachine 01.

-They have the same frame geometry and carbon fiber, but the Roadmachine doesn’t come with hidden cables.
+They have the same frame geometry but differ in carbon fiber grade (Premium carbon vs Premium 01 carbon) and cable routing.
 The front and rear brake hoses are exposed and enter the frame at the top left of the fork and downtube.

 The highest-specced BMC Roadmachine is with either an SRAM Force eTap AXS or Shimano Ultegra Di2 groupset.
 Mechanical Shimano 105 groupset is used on cheaper models.